King Crin: Summary

 A king has a pig for a son, named King Crin.
 One day, he oinks that he wants a human wife, one of the baker's daughters.
 The baker's elder daughter is convinced of marrying the pig, and they celebrate the wedding.
 The pig prince, however, wanders through town to play in the mud, and returns to the palace to meet his wife in their wedding chambers.
 He jumps on the bed to caress her, and ends up dirtying her dress.
 The girl tries to shoo him away in disgust, and the pig threatens her.
 The next morning, she is found dead.

 King Crin decides to marry again, this time to the baker's middle daughter.
 Again, befitting his porcine appearance, he dirties himself in mudpits around the city and goes back to his wife in their chambers.
 Once again, he dirties her dress, she complains about it, and he kills her for it.

 Finally, the baker's youngest daughter marries the pig, treating him with kindness despite the pig's behaviour, and survives the night.
 One night, however, she lights a taper to better see her husband, and finds on her bedside a handsome youth instead of the pig.
 She then accidentally drops the taper on his body and he wakes up.
 King Crin then admonishes his wife, saying she will only find him after filling seven jars with tears, and wearing out seven pairs of iron shoes, seven iron hats and seven iron mantles, then vanishes.

 The girl decides to go after her husband: after she sheds tears to fill the jars, she commissions the iron garments to begin her quest.
-She passes by the house of the Wind and its mother, and is given a chestnut.
-She next goes to the house of the Lightning and its mother, and is given a walnut, and lastly to the house of the Thunder and its mother, and gains a hazelnut.
+She passes by the house of the Wind ('Vent', in the original) and its mother, and is given a chestnut.
+She next goes to the house of the Lightning ('Losna', in the original) and its mother, and is given a walnut, and lastly to the house of the Thunder ('Tron', in the original) and its mother, and gains a hazelnut.

 At the end of her wanderings, she reaches a city where the now human King Crin is set to be married to the local princess.
 Following the advice of the mothers of the elements, she cracks open the nuts to find valuable items inside: the chestnut reveals gems and diamonds, the walnut produces gowns and silks; and the hazelnut yields horses and carriages.
 For three days, the girl bribes the local princess with the exquisite gifts so she can spend a night with her husband.
 She gives the gems and diamonds to the princess, who gives King Crin a sleeping potion and he cannot react to his true wife's tearful pleas.
 The situation repeats on the second night.
 On the third night, King Crin pretends to be asleep, and secretly listens to his wife's pleas.
 He wakes up and recognizes her, and they both go home.